Geometry of geodesics through Busemann measures in directed last-passage percolation: Busemann measures, exceptional directions, and coalescence points

 \subsection{Exponential case}

 We specialize to the case where

 Rost's classic result \cite{Ros-81} gives the shape function

 The regularity condition \eqref{g-reg} is satisfied as $\gpp$ is strictly concave and differentiable on $\ri \Uset$.
 The supports $\supp\mu_{x,y}$ are unions of inhomogeneous Poisson processes and hence the jump process condition \eqref{cond:jumpcond} is satisfied.
-This comes from \cite[Theorem 3.4]{Fan-Sep-18-} and is described in Section \ref{sub:palm} below.
-Let $\spt{\xi}{x}$ denote the location where the $\xi+$ and $\xi-$ geodesics out of $x$ split:
+This comes from \cite[Theorem 3.4]{Fan-Sep-20} and is described in Section \ref{sub:palm} below.
+These two observations imply that the conclusions of Theorem \ref{th:capst} hold.
+With some additional work, we can go beyond the conclusions of Theorem \ref{th:capst} in this solvable setting.